litmit/minimatch/README.md

 Returns from negate expressions the same as if they were not negated.
 (Ie, true on a hit, false on a miss.)

+### notrim

+Suppress the behavior of trimming a leading and trailing whitespaces in patterns.

 ## Comparisons to other fnmatch/glob implementations